 Mustard family (Brassicaceae)

-Description: This accidentally introduced plant is a winter annual, consisting of a small rosette of low basal leaves and an erect flowering stalk about 3–12" tall.
-The basal leaves are ½–2" long and ¼–½" across; they are dull green to red, lanceolate-oblong to oblanceolate-oblong, hairy on both their lower and upper sides, and smooth to slightly toothed along their margins.
+Description: This plant is a winter annual, consisting of a small rosette of low basal leaves and an erect flowering stalk about 3–12" tall.
+The basal leaves are ½–2" long and ¼–½" across; they are dull green to red, lanceolate-oblong to oblanceolate-oblong, short-hairy on both their lower and upper sides, and smooth to slightly toothed along their margins.
 The central stem is unbranched or sparingly branched in the upper half.
 It is terete, light green to reddish brown, and hairy toward the base, becoming glabrous toward the apex.
 The erect to ascending cauline leaves develop alternately along each stem and they are few in number (typically 1-5 per plant).
-Cauline leaves are ½–1" long and 1/8–1/4" across; they are dull green to reddish brown, narrowly elliptic-oblong, smooth along their margins, hairy, and sessile.
+Cauline leaves are ½–1" long and 1/8–1/4" (3-6 mm.) across; they are dull green to reddish brown, narrowly elliptic-oblong, smooth along their margins, short-hairy, and sessile.

 The central stem (and upper side stems, if present) terminates in an elongated raceme.
 The flowers and buds are crowded together near the apex of the raceme, while developing seedpods are located below.
-Each tiny flower is about 1/8" across, consisting of 4 white petals (not cleft at their tips), 4 light green sepals, a pistil with a single style, and several stamens.
+Each tiny flower is about 1/8" (3 mm.) long, consisting of 4 white petals (not cleft at their tips), 4 light green sepals, a pistil with a single style, and several stamens.
 The sepals are erect and lanceolate; the petals are a little longer than the sepals.
 The blooming period occurs during the spring and lasts about 1½ months.
 Each flower is replaced by a hairless silique (narrow cylindrical seedpod) about ½" long.
 The ascending siliques are straight or curved slightly upward; they have short petioles up to ¼" long.
 Inside each silique, there are several tiny seeds that are arranged in a single row.
 The root system consists of a shallow branching taproot with fine secondary roots.
 This plant reproduces by reseeding itself.

 Cultivation: Typical growing conditions include full sun, a mesic to dry location, and barren soil that is sandy or gravelly.
 This little plant develops quickly during the cool weather of spring and withers away no later than early summer.